J3SSY-ANDU/expense-tracker/README.md

 ## Future Enhancements
   - Complete AWS deployment for global accessibility.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/J3SSY-ANDU/expense-tracker?tab=MIT-1-ov-file) file for details.

 ## Contributions
 Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page or submit a pull request.
+Feel free to check the [issues page](https://github.com/J3SSY-ANDU/expense-tracker/issues) or submit a pull request.